 Here we have a map of San Francisco broken up into neighborhoods.
 Is this a perfect representation of the neighborhoods in San Francisco?
 No. It is simply the city’s attempt to create definitions of neighborhoods.
 Indeed, you’re likely to find that areas at the border of neighborhoods are more similar to each other than they are to areas at the opposite side of their designated neighborhood.
 You can read a bit about how San Francisco determined the neighborhood boundaries here but know that this, like all geographic areas that someone has designated, has some degree of inaccuracy and arbitrariness in it.
 Like many things in criminology, this is just another limitation we will have to keep in mind.

-head() results there was a section about something called “epsg” and “proj4string”.
+head() results there was a section about something called “epsg” and “proj4string.”
 Let’s talk about that specifically since they are important for working with spatial data.
-A way to get just those two results in the

 If we look at the output of

-If we want to get the proj4string for 2227 we can use
+If we want to get the proj4string for 2227 we can run

-Note the text in “prj4string” that says “+units=us-ft”.
+st_crs(2227).
+I’m not running it here because it will print out a large amount of text, but you should run it on your own computer.
+Note the text in text in this output includes “US survey foot.”
 This means that the units are in feet.
 Some projections have units in meters so be mindful of this when doing some analysis such as seeing if a point is within X feet of a certain area.

-Let’s convert our sf_neighborhoods data to coordinate reference system 2227.
+Let’s convert our sf_neighborhoods data to coordinate reference system 2227 using

 Right now our suicide data is in a data.frame with some info on each suicide and the longitude and latitude of the suicide in separate columns.
 We want to turn this data.frame into a spatial object to allow us to find which neighborhood each suicide happened in.
 We can convert it into a spatial object using the